PolyCole/wooglin-api/README.md

 # wooglin-api
-The API Powering Wooglin -- Placeholder Repo.
+The API Powering Wooglin.

+Built using DjangoRestFramework.